PointCloudLibrary/pcl/doc/tutorials/content/bspline_fitting.rst

    :lines: 107-120

 The topic of curve fitting goes a bit deeper into the thematics of B-splines.
-Here we assume that you are familiar with the concept of B-splines, knot vectors, control-points, and so forthe.
+Here we assume that you are familiar with the concept of B-splines, knot vectors, control-points, and so forth.
 Please consider the curve being split into supporting regions which is bound by consecutive knots.
 Also note that points that are inside and outside the curve are distinguished.